waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     2.  **Document:** I will IMMEDIATELY update the 'Tile Traversal Rules' in this notepad with my verified findings.
 This notepad is my source of truth.
     3.  **Implement:** Only after the mechanic is fully documented will I modify a tool's code to reflect this verified knowledge.
     4.  **Test:** I will then perform a single, definitive test of the tool.
 If it fails, I will restart the process from step 1, rather than guessing at code changes.
-- **Agent Testing:** I have defined a `move_advisor` agent but have not used it.
-I MUST prioritize using this agent at the next opportunity (e.g., finding a TM) to evaluate its effectiveness.
+- **Agent Testing:** I have defined a `move_advisor` agent and successfully used it.
+I will continue to use it when appropriate.
 - **Knowledge Management:** I must remember to check my World Knowledge Graph for existing nodes/edges before attempting to add new ones to avoid redundant operations.